TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/4-and-action.rst

     }

-The method :code:`indexAction()` within the :class:`BlogController` is responsible for showing a list of blogs.
-We also could have called it :code:`showMeTheListAction()`.
-The only important point is, that it ends with :code:`Action` in order to help Extbase to recognize it as an action. :code:`newAction()` shows a form to create a new blog.
-The :code:`createAction()` then creates a new blog with the data of the form.
-The pair :code:`editAction()` and
+The method `indexAction()` within the :class:`BlogController` is responsible for showing a list of blogs.
+We also could have called it `showMeTheListAction()`.
+The only important point is, that it ends with `Action` in order to help Extbase to recognize it as an action. `newAction()` shows a form to create a new blog.
+The `createAction()` then creates a new blog with the data of the form.
+The pair `editAction()` and
-:code:`updateAction()` have a similar functionality for the change of an existing blog.
-The job of the :code:`deleteAction()` should be self explaining.
+`updateAction()` have a similar functionality for the change of an existing blog.
+The job of the `deleteAction()` should be self explaining.

 .. tip::

     Who already dealed with the model-view-controller-pattern will notice, that the controller has only a little amount of code.
 Extbase (and FLOW3) aim to the approach to have a slim controller.
 The controller is exclusively responsible for the control of the process flow.
 Additional logic (especially business or domain logic) needs to be seperated into classes in the subfolder :file:`Domain`.

 .. tip::

-	The name of the action is strictly spoken only the part without the suffix :code:`Action`, e.g.
+    The name of the action is strictly spoken only the part without the suffix `Action`, e.g.
-	:code:`list`, :code:`show` or
+    `list`, `show` or
-	:code:`edit`.
+    `edit`.
 With the suffix
-	:code:`Action` the name of the action-method is marked.
+    `Action` the name of the action-method is marked.
     But we use the action itself and its method mostly synonymous.

 From the request the controller can extract which action has to be called.
 The call is happening without the need to write another line of code